You want smart political talk without the meltdowns?

 Thank you.

-And I it's it's actually my pleasure to do what I do.
+It's actually my pleasure to do what I do.

-And they said, No way.
+And they said, no way.

 I want to be able to respond to you because you're making a great point.

-Every trucker I know, and I have friends in the trucking business, and the the things that entice great drivers like yourself are they don't want a vax mandate.
+Every trucker I know, and I have friends in the trucking business, and the things that entice great drivers like yourself are they don't want a vax mandate.

 They've made up their mind.